-Simple Guide to Managing Time Zone Differences in Offshore Software Development
+How to Manage Time Zone Differences in Offshoring

 Time is everything when it comes to business trade, especially when you’re offshoring to a location with a huge time zone difference.
 Intimidating?
-Yes, it can be, but Full Scale has a lot of experience in this area and we know how to manage time zone differences.
+Yes, it can be, but with the right people in your team and a good understanding of offshoring dynamics, managing time zone differences will be a breeze!

 Offshoring is a business process that worked like magic to a lot of startup businesses.
 But akin to magic tricks, offshoring is successful only if executed properly.
 One intimidating factor that businesses find in offshoring is the difference between time zones.
 They often ask “How do I manage my offshore team when they’re countries away?”
 “Can I handle them with more than ten-hour difference between us?”
 These questions pop up persistently on the Internet.
 The time zone difference can be challenging, however, it is much more beneficial than one can ever think.